 10) Finally, end in savasana or seated meditation.

-This sequence is just a road map of postures to for you to try.
-Remember, you can deviate and try different postures that your body is craving, or that help you come deeper into your breath.
+This sequence is just a roadmap of postures for you to try.
+Remember, you can deviate and try different postures that your body is craving or that help you come deeper into your breath.
 Either way, yoga is a beautiful tool to help you lower your stress and move through the day-to-day chaos.